6th English Language Arts Unit 18

 What is History?

-History is like a giant storybook of the world, filled with fascinating tales of events long ago and the people who lived before us.
-Imagine reading about ancient Egyptians building pyramids, knights fighting in medieval Europe, or explorers discovering new lands.
-It’s a thrilling journey that helps us understand how the world has changed over time.
+History is like a giant storybook filled with fascinating tales of past events and the people who lived them.
+Imagine the ancient Egyptians building pyramids, knights battling in medieval Europe, or explorers discovering new lands.
+It’s an exciting journey that shows how the world has evolved over time.
+For instance, studying the American Revolution goes beyond memorizing dates and names—it reveals how people fought for freedom, shaping the United States through resilience, courage, and the power of change.

 What is Culture?